 A fine, frigid Saturday dawned with a full, thick blanket of snow over the sleeping farmlands that surrounded our farm home.
 There were going to be special Christmas events in our hometown village of Kiester, Minnesota that day, so we bundled up and slogged our way from the house, through the snowdrifts, and into our family car.

-Having mounted good old-fashioned link chains on the tires, Dad fired up that ’52 Chevy and churned his way out of our farm yard and out onto the snow-covered country roads that led to town.
-Little did I know, sitting in the back seat, that those festivities included Santa………in the flesh!!
+Having mounted good old-fashioned link chains on the tires, Dad fired up that ’52 Chevy and churned his way out of our farm yard and guided our car out onto the snow-covered country roads that led to our quaint town.
+Little did I know, as I was sitting in the back seat, that those festivities included Santa………in the flesh!!

-About a mile or so from the village city limits, our Chevy was fast approaching a long box sled being pulled by a handsome team of BIG Belgian draft horses.
+About a mile or so from the village city limits, our Chevy was fast approaching a long box-sled sleigh being pulled by a handsome team of BIG Belgian draft horses.
 Our father recognized the man driving that team of horses as our very kind neighbor, Chet Ozmun.

 Chet Ozmun was a “bigger than life” kind of a man.
-Tall, burly and rotund, this mountain of a man was a blessing to our family many times over the years.
+Tall, burly and rotund, this mountain of a man was a blessing to our farm family many times over the years.
 Recognizing our family rolling up alongside him, Chet pulled back on the reins of his beautiful Belgians and brought them to a halt as Dad pulled the car alongside the rustic farm sled.
 Quicker than an elf can blink, my little boy eyes popped wide open as I perceived that next to Chet was none other than the red-clad Jolly Ol’ Man Himself………SANTA CLAUS!!
-We cranked down the passenger side car windows as Dad and Chet visited a bit and exchanged “Season’s Greetings” to one another.
+Mom cranked down the front passenger-side car window as Dad and Chet visited a bit and exchanged “Season’s Greetings” to one another.
 Then, Chet asked, “Would Elliott like to ride in the sled with us for the remainder of the journey into town?”